Jobs & Opportunities

 *Mini Construction Manager/General Contractor (back to content)

-Our efforts to expand the local contracting community will support the development of new DBEs and promote a diverse and skilled workforce.
-Through mentorship and training, we will remove barriers and empower DBE participants with the necessary skills to effectively compete in the open market.
+Our efforts to expand the local contracting community will support the development of new small businesses and promote a diverse and skilled workforce.
+Through mentorship and training, we will remove barriers and empower small business owners with the necessary skills to effectively compete in the open market.

 Although these opportunities will not be able to restore lost wealth, the project team is committed to promoting diverse business and workforce participation to a level not seen on projects of this magnitude.

-For more information about workforce opportunities and DBE participation, please email the project team at RQdiversity@hamiltonsundtjv.com.
-To stay up to date on project information, join our mailing list.
+For more information about workforce opportunities and small business participation, please fill out the form below or email the project team at RQdiversity@hamiltonsundtjv.com.